thatfrankwayne/TA-rirstats/README.md

 Assume that a pfsense firewall named "pfsense" sends syslog to Splunk to an index named "syslog".
-We are interested in external traffic hitting our firewall on non-HTTP ports, which probably indicate port scans since we do not adviertise other services for this IP (1.2.3.4 in this example).
+We are interested in external traffic hitting our firewall on non-HTTP ports, which probably indicate port scans since we do not advertise other services for this IP (1.2.3.4 in this example).

 ```
 index=syslog host=pfsense dest_ip=1.2.3.4 NOT dest_port IN (80, 443)